 Sur La Table Olivewood Bowl, $40 on Sur la Table

-Skordalia is best served in a gorgeous Olivewood bowl such as this.
+Skordalia is best served in a snazzy bowl like this gorgeous olivewood offering.

 Header image courtesy of Francesco Sapienza